wei-xu/flaskr/README.md

 # Question

-- What if I want to run two apps simultaneously
+- What if I want to run two ap``ps simultaneously
 - How `app.add_url_route` works

 # TODO